luckypoem/moesocks/README.md

 * Start a remote node outside the firewall:

-        moesocks -m remote -c config.json
+        moesocks -r remote -c config.json
 * Start a local node inside the firewall:

-        moesocks -m local -c config.json
+        moesocks -r local -c config.json
 * Now you have a socks5 proxy running inside the firewall using port `localPort`.
-* The above commands can be shortened to: `moesocks -m remote` and `moesocks`.
+* The above commands can be shortened to: `moesocks -r remote` and `moesocks`.

 Features
 --------